 You can think of it a bit like the outline of an essay.
 For example, for an interview, which is one of the most popular formats for podcasters, we might imagine a structure like this:

-1) Introduction (you introduce yourself to your listeners, introduce your guest in the context of the interview and quickly remind listeners of your podcast’s concept)
+1) Your podcast intro (you introduce yourself to your listeners, introduce your guest in the context of the interview and quickly remind listeners of your podcast’s concept)

-3) Second part of your podcast (then third, fourth and so on…depending on its length)
+3) The 2nd part of your podcast (then third, fourth and so on…depending on its length)

-5) Outro and thank your guest(s) and your listeners for having listened to your podcast.
+5) Your podcast outro where you thank your guest(s) and your listeners for having listened to your podcast.

 6) Encouragements to leave positive feedback on listening platforms